splunk-soar-connectors/slack/README.md

 Type: **generic**
 Read only: **False**

 The <b>destination</b> parameter can be a channel ID (e.g. C1A1A1AAA), a channel name (e.g. #general).
 When sending a message to a channel, the configured bot user must have been added to the channel.
-Messages are recommended to 4000 characters and limited to 40000 characters.
+Slack recommends limiting messages to 4000 characters but the enforced limit is 40000 characters.
 Passing a "username" as a channel value is deprecated, along with the whole concept of usernames on Slack.
 Please always use channel-like IDs instead to make sure your message gets to where it's going.

 #### Action Parameters
 PARAMETER | REQUIRED | DESCRIPTION | TYPE | CONTAINS